amitt001/pygmy/README.md

 Thanks [batarian71](https://github.com/batarian71) for providing the logo icon.

 ## Donations

+I do not run any ads on this project.
+The server(currently paid by DigitalOcean till Jan 2019) or domain cost, I pay out of my pocket.
+However, this can't continue forever.

-If this project help you reduce time to develop, you can help me keep this project running by donating any amount you see fit :)
+If you find this project helpful, you can help me keep this project running in future by donating any amount you see fit :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/amit19)